Directors Loan Account.

 Dividend Paperwork Required.

-For a dividend payment, every time you make a payment, you are required to write up a dividend voucher detailing the:
+For a dividend payment, every time you make a payment, you need to write up a dividend voucher detailing the:

-- Every shareholder receiving a dividend payment requires a copy of the dividend voucher, and the original must be recorded and maintained with the statutory books and records.
+- Every shareholder receiving a dividend payment requires a copy of the dividend voucher.
+The original must be recorded and maintained with the statutory books and records.
 Always please seek professional help and ask for it to be in writing.